 Car photography is inevitable highly technical.
 The more you learn about car retouching, compositing, and CGI processes so that it is second nature, it will become liberating rather than constraining.
 There’s a lot of technical know-how needed, but don’t get caught up in it.

 One nugget of advice all our photographers agreed with was that experience was vital.
 Doing these shoots again and again will be the best way to build your skillset (sadly, not by reading this article).
-Auto photographer Kelly Serfoss says,
+Another Los Angeles based auto photographer, Kelly Serfoss says,

 Just do the reps and let your craft build daily.
 Experience is key.
 Before that?
 Small failures, and a bit of luck to avoid the big failures.